danielrothschild/danielrothschild.github.io/_pages/33_LearningandAI.md

 <div class="title"> ABOUT </div>

-The recent advances in AI are powered by powerful learning algorithms that allow computers to develop powerful abilties through a training regimen.
-AI systems, in other words, learn through experience.
-This module looks at how this machine learning process works and how it compares to the more familiar, but mysterious, human learning.
+The remarkable recent advances in AI have been powered by learning algorithms that allow computers to develop cognitive abilities through extensive training.
+Unlike traditional programming, where software is explicitly coded with specific instructions, modern AI systems <i> learn </i> through experience, adapting and improving their performance as they process vast amounts of data.
+This module uses machine learning as a window into the the more familiar, but still largely mysterious, process of human learning.

 <div class="title"> MECHANICS </div>